-Minoxidil in case of hair loss
+Minoxidil for hair loss

-How to beat hair loss
+How to defeat hair loss

 Dermatologists are trained to offer a range of treatments, including natural, cosmetic or medical treatments, depending on the cause and severity of the problem.
-Medical treatment for hair loss has experienced enormous growth.
-In the meantime, drugs are being launched that are designed to prevent hair loss.
-Drug therapies are not the ideal solution for anyone who has a hair loss problem.
+The medical treatment of hair loss has experienced tremendous growth.
+Meanwhile, drugs are being marketed that are being developed for the causes of hair loss to prevent it.
+Drug therapies are not the ideal solution for everyone who has a hair loss problem.
 The reason why drugs work is that they target the underlying cause of the hair loss problem.

 How to deal with early hair loss

 Premature balding is something we may be used to in men.
 We even have a name for it - male pattern baldness.
 But early baldness in women!
 Unfortunately, it is true; women also have female baldness for various reasons.
 These reasons include stress, pregnancy, menopause, poor diet, illness, addictions such as alcoholism and hard drugs.

 According to the American Academy of Family Physicians, hair loss can generally be stopped, the underlying cause treated and the hair stimulated to grow back.
 The normal hair growth cycle consists of three phases.
 During the growth phase, the hair strands grow to about one centimeter per month - this phase lasts for 2-3 years.
 The second phase is the resting phase, in which the hair rests - this phase lasts 23 months.
 The last phase is the shedding phase, in which dead hair falls out and new hair replaces the fallen hair.
 This process involves the loss of 50-100 hairs a day.